1unja/Churn-Analysis/README.md

 Statistical Questions

 1. Which Customer characteristics associated with churn rate?
 2. Are these associations significant?
+3. How strong are these associations?
-3. What conclusions can be drawn from the statistical analysis?
+4. What conclusions can be drawn from the statistical analysis?

+Modeling Questions

+4. Which variables are significant predictors of churn in the logistic regression model?
+5. How well does the logistic regression model performs?
+6. How reliable is the model and how well does it generalise to unseen data?

+## 4. Methods

+-